sharmashiva/hello_world/README.md

 ## Intro

-Readme files are used to describe the prject or repository.
+Readme files are used to describe the project or repository.

 ## Design

-TODO: Let's have a descrioption of the design here.
+TODO: Let's have a description of the design here.
+NOTE: Who should be involved in this.